 - (Thorsten Sellin)

-the actual amount of crime (including the dark figure of unknown offenses) and officially
+between the actual amount of crime (including the dark figure of unknown offenses) and

-recorded crime, whether recorded by arrest, prosecution, conviction, or imprisonment, then
+officially recorded crime, whether recorded by arrest, prosecution, conviction, or

-century, scholars and practitioners alike generally operated under this assumption in
+twentieth century, scholars and practitioners alike generally operated under this

-using and defending judicial statistics as the true measure of crime in a society.
+assumption in using and defending judicial statistics as the true measure of crime in a

 Statisticians use lists of reported offences as measure of crime.
 Respondents are asked to